genFD/code-journey-intro/01-language-mastery/JS/concepts/00-foundations/01-types/types.md

 - `Number()`
 - `Boolean()`

-You should use them as functions, because they coerced any value to that respective primitive type.
+Should use them as functions, because they coerce any value to the respective primitive type.

 ```js
 const testScore = String(85)